mnazim/samavaar/README.md

-# Flask App Scaffold
+# Samavaar

-Basic flask app scaffold to give me a jump start on projects.
+Samavar is a minimal flask application scaffold to give **me** a jump start on projects.

 ### Features
  - User authentication.
 Working features include:
    - Login.
    - Register.